eduvpn/documentation/API.md

         }
     }

-Here, `is_valid` can also be `false` if the certificate won't be accepted any longer.
-There is also a `reason` field that indicates the reason for the certificate to not be valid.
+Here, `is_valid` can also be `false` if the certificate won't be accepted by the server.
+There MAY be a `reason` field that indicates the reason for the certificate to not be valid.
 The `reason` field is only there when `is_valid` is `false`: